MicrosoftDocs/playfab-docs/playfab-docs/sdks/java/quickstart.md

 ![Install PlayFab SDK](media/intellij-run-program.png)

-At this point, you can start making other API calls and building your game.
+At this point, you can start making other API calls, and building your game.

 For a list of all available client API calls, see our [PlayFab API References](../../api-references/index.md) documentation.

 ## Deconstruct the code